Semantic Hierarchy Preserving Deep Hashing for Large-scale Image Retrieval: Experiments

+We compare our method with a series of pairwise and triplet labels-based deep hashing methods, including DPSH~\cite{DPSH}, DTSH~\cite{DTSH}, SHDH~\cite{wang2017Hierarchical}, and classwise labels-based methods, including DCWH~\cite{zhe2019deep}, IDCWH~\cite{zhang2021improved}, and CSQ~\cite{yuan2020central}.
+For a fair comparison, we apply ResNet-50~\cite{he2016resNet} pre-trained on the ImageNet~\cite{ILSVRC15} in all the methods.
+For our HPDH, we fine-tune the backbone with a newly added fully-connected hashing layer.
+We train the whole network for 150 epochs using mini-batch stochastic gradient descent (SGD) with momentum 0.9 and weight decay 5e-4.
+The initial learning rate is set to 5e-3 and decayed by 0.1 every 50 epochs.
+The hyper parameters are fixed to $\eta_1=10$ and $\eta_2=0.1$.
+We set $\{\sigma_k\} = \{1, 2\}$ for CIFAR-100 and $\{1, 1.5, 2, 4\}$ for NABirds by cross-validation.
+All the experiments are run on two Nvidia RTX-2080 GPU cards with PyTorch.

-We present both results of the single level retrieval and hierarchical retrieval performance.
-The fine level retrieval performance is evaluated with the mean average precision (mAP@all).
-As for the hierarchical retrieval performance, we calculate the mean average Hierarchical Precision (mAHP@K) and the normalized Discounted Cumulative Gain (nDCG)~\cite{jarvelin2002cumulated} measurements.
+We present results under both fine-level and hierarchical-level evaluation metrics.
+The fine-level retrieval performance is evaluated with the mean average precision (mAP@all).
+While the hierarchical retrieval performance is reported by mean average Hierarchical Precision (mAHP)~\cite{wang2017Hierarchical,barz2019hierarchy} and the normalized Discounted Cumulative Gain (nDCG)~\cite{jarvelin2002cumulated}.
+Specifically, we adopt mAHP@2,500 for CIFAR-100 which contains exactly $2,500$ images for each coarse category, while mAHP@250 for NABirds dataset following~\cite{barz2019hierarchy}.
+We provide results nDCG@100 for easy comparison with~\cite{wang2017Hierarchical}.
+We refer readers to~\cite{deng2011hierarchical} for more details about hierarchical precision (HP).

-Considering $x_q$ is a query image with label $y_q$, the ordered retrieval results is denoted as $\{(x_1,y_1),(x_2,y_2),\dots,(x_N,y_N)\}$.
-The hierarchical precision (HP)~\cite{deng2011hierarchical,ma2018hierarchical} at N-th returning images is defined as

-where $Sim$ is score function for measuring the similarity between the classes based on the category hierarchy.
-The denominator is the largest summation that can be achieved by the best $N$ database items.